 In previous posts, I’ve written about the idea of stems and its importance for Latin.
 Simply put, the stem of a Latin noun, adjective or verb is an intermediate stage between the root (the meaningful part of the word) and the grammatical endings that make the word complete.

-For example, sometimes the perfect stem is formed by the addition of an affix.
+For example, sometimes the perfect stem is formed by the addition of an affix at its end.
 In the verbs amāvī ‘I loved’ and cōgitāvī ‘I thought’, the affix that creates the stem is -v-.
-In verbs like rēpsī ‘I crawled’ and dīxī ‘I said’, the perfect stems are rēps– and dīx-, which are made by adding -s- to the root.
-This -s- is a relic of the old aorist tense and is very productive in Ancient Greek.
+In verbs like rēpsī ‘I crawled’ and dīxī ‘I said’, the perfect stems (rēps– and dīx-) are made by adding -s- to the roots.
+This -s- is itself a relic of the old aorist tense, a very productive bit of grammar in Ancient Greek.

 The roots of these Greek verbs are lu– and graph-.
 To put them into the perfect tense, reduplication of l and g has to take place.
 This creates the stems lelu– and gegraph-.

 - léluka ‘I have loosed’

 This process goes all the way back to Proto-Indo-European, and so, as another daughter language of PIE, we can expect to find reduplication in Latin too.

 However, as mentioned, in Latin things progressed differently.
 When the perfect and the aorist tenses merged and muddled at a prehistoric stage, reduplication became only one available method among several for forming the perfect stem.
 It is still present in the language, but has become a shadow of its former self, found in a limited group of verbs.
 Because it’s not productive or actually important for the business of translation, reduplication is usually left undiscussed in Latin lessons, and so remains an oddity of the grammar.